hepplerj/cv/web-cv.md

 ### In Progress

-- A special edition of *Digital Humanities Quarterly* on digital humanities and social justice.
 - A journal article co-authored with Michael Childers on the Earth First! movement using computational text analysis techniques to analyze the Earth First! newsletters.

+\newpage

 # Public History and Public Humanities Experience

+**Primary investigator and director**, *[Omaha Historical](http://svhistorical.org)* (2018--*present*).
+An online spatial exhibit on the history of Omaha.

 **Primary investigator and director**, *[Silicon Valley Historical](http://svhistorical.org)* (2016--*present*).
 An online spatial exhibit on the history of Silicon Valley.

-**Technical director**, *American Indian Digital History Project* (2014--*present*).
+**Research director**, *American Indian Digital History Project* (2016--*present*).
 An Omeka exhibit of material on American Indian history.
 Served as a technical advisor in deciding on and setting up technical infrastructure, metadata design, and document digitization.
 Primary investigator: Kent Blansett.

 **Technical lead**, *Chinese Railroad Workers in North America*, Stanford University (2013--2016).
 Served as a technical advisor and developer for a metadata management system, helped organized and curate nearly 10,000 digitized objects, and trained sixteen research assistants on metadata best practices and the platform used for collecting metadata.
 Primary investigators: Gordon Chang and Shelley Fischer Fishkin.